fkyprianou/deved-platform/content/blog/en/evolving-the-vonage-helpdesk-with-laravel-deepgram.md

 So, now we need a new controller to handle what comes in when the customer has completed their ticket call.
 The two parts to this are:

-* Read out a response when the customer picks up their phone call (this will be set in the controller assigned to the route)
+* Read out a response when the customer picks up their phone call (this will be set in the controller assigned to the route).
-* Have a route to read incoming answer events (we set these when setting up the outbound call)
+* Have a route to read incoming answer events (we set these when setting up the outbound call).
-* From the recording event generated after the call is complete, fetch a voice recording of the customers' response, transcribe it using OpenAI, and write it as a new `TicketEntry`.
+* From the recording event generated after the call is complete, fetch a voice recording of the customers' response, transcribe it using OpenAI, and write it as a new `TicketEntry.`

 Phew!
 Quite a bit to digest here, so let's start tucking in: